 First, you must be a resident of Colorado to file for divorce in this state.
-You cannot file for divorce in Fort Collins or any other city in Colorado unless you or your spouse has been a resident of the state for at least the past 91 days.
+You cannot file for divorce in Fort Collins or any other city in Northern Colorado unless you or your spouse has been a resident of the state for at least the past 91 days.
 The state must have jurisdiction over the respondent spouse as well.
 If you and your spouse have children, they must have resided in Colorado for at least 181 days.
 Exceptions may apply for active military members stationed in Colorado.

 Divorce Waiting Period

 Although most couples want their divorces to end as quickly as possible, Colorado and many other states enforce waiting periods.
 A waiting period can ensure divorce is what the couple wants.
 It can also give the couple time to resolve important issues, such as property division and child custody.
 In Colorado, 91 days must have passed since you or your spouse received the divorce summons before the courts will dissolve the marriage.
 If you both filed for divorce jointly, the clock will start ticking on the day you filed.
 The 91-day rule also applies to legal separations.